ccqpein/supervisor-rs/README.md

 Each child can have two hooks, one `prehook`, one `posthook`. `prehook` command will run before main child `start`/`restart`. `posthook` will run after child `stop`.

+If prehooks command child has anther prehook, means there is a prehooks chain, they will run one by one, and they cannot have hooks circle.

 example:

 ```yaml